Pyleks/Milestone-Project-3/README.md

 This redirect the visitor to login window, but also approved it.

 #### Update recipe without being logged in.
-- Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea599ad92cf716f6bd77557" I attempt to access update pastry without being logged in, this redirected the visitor to login window.
+- Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea599ad92cf716f6bd77557" I attempt to access update recipe without being logged in, this redirected the visitor to login window.

 #### Delete user without being logged in.